Building the Perfect Computer for Both Work and Play

 As much as I’d like to NOT have one of these ancient devices, occasionally people may ask for things on DVD or BluRay.
 To keep these dinosaurs happy you should get a BluRay/DVD writer combo drive.

 Go for Windows 10 Pro 64-bit, unless there’a reason to have an older OS such as legacy hardware etc…

 As this will be your visual interface for this magnificent creation… let’s not skimp eh?
 How about a 34” curved G-Sync monitor… Mmmmm… Yes, please.
 Done!

 You’ll need a mouse and keyboard of course… You may want to get an edit specific keyboard from Logitech for Adobe Premiere, Avid or Pro Tools if you’re a musician… depends on what you use.

-There is a raft of excellent mice for gaming which works very well in an editing capacity… One such is the Razer Mamba at £130.
+There is a raft of excellent mice for gaming that works very well in an editing capacity… One such is the Razer Mamba at £130.

 Also in the same league is the excellent Corsair Vengeance K70 programmable gaming keyboard.
 Apparently used by one of the assistant editors on the new Star Wars movie.
 They also make some pretty sweet mice.

 Conclusion – Yes there is, in fact, an ending…